-The Astronomy and Astrophysics Research Grants (AAG) Program provides a flexible, coordinated, and inclusive funding opportunity for disciplinary, interdisciplinary, and multidisciplinary research in the astronomical sciences.

-The AAG Program provides individual investigator and collaborative research grants for observational, theoretical, laboratory, and archival data studies in astronomy and astrophysics.
-Acceptable research areas include the following: stellar astronomy and astrophysics of our Galaxy; extragalactic astronomy and astrophysics; and cosmology.
-Proposals for projects and tools that enable and enhance research in those areas are also acceptable.
+The Solar and Planetary Research Grants (SPG) Program is a flexible, coordinated, and inclusive funding opportunity for disciplinary, interdisciplinary, and multidisciplinary research in the solar and planetary astronomical sciences.
+The SPG Program provides individual investigator and collaborative research grants for observational, theoretical, laboratory, and archival data studies in the science of our solar system and extrasolar planetary systems.
+Proposals for projects and tools that enable and enhance research in those areas may also be submitted.
 Proposals that are solely or predominantly for the acquisition, analysis, or interpretation of space-based data from NASA-supported missions will be returned without review.